davidmgaviria/world_of_a_southern_victory/README.md

 ---

 #### **DISCLAIMER**
 This mod does not reflect the political beliefs of the creator, who unequivocally condemns the "Lost Cause" myth and revisionist Civil War narratives.
-It was created solely out of a love for military history and a passion for game development.
-The goal was to allow fans of Harry Turtledove's *Timeline-191* series to experience an alternate history within *Hearts of Iron IV*.
+It was created solely out of a love for military history and a passion for game development, and so other fans of Harry Turtledove's *Timeline-191* series could explore its alternate reality within *Hearts of Iron IV*.

 ---